-(vii) FAIR VALUES AND FINANCIAL RISK MANAGEMENT
+(vi) FAIR VALUES AND FINANCIAL RISK MANAGEMENT

-Financial assets at fair value through profit or loss Financial instruments at amortised through Other Financial li fair value thr or lo ough profit alue of fin nstrument Total
+Financial assets at fair value through profit or loss value through profit or instruments through Other Financial liabilities at fair value through profit or loss Financial liabilities measured at amortised cost Total carrying amount Fair value hierarchy of financial instruments measured at fair value

-Designated upon initial recognition Mandatori ly classified cost (IFRS 9) Comprehensive Income (IFRS 9) Designated upon initial recognition ly Financial liabilities measured at amortised cost Insurance receivables and payables Total carrying amount Level 1 Level 2 Level 3
+Designated upon initial recognition Mandatori ly classified Debt instruments Equity instruments Designated upon initial recognition Mandatorily classified Level 1 Level 2 Level 3

-20xx R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000
+20xx R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000 R'000

 Investments

 - Bonds and debentures

 - Equity investments

 - Unlisted investments

 Cash and cash equivalents

-Personal medical savings account trust investment

 Trade and other receivables

-Personal medical savings account liability

 Trade and other payables

-^{}Disclosure of fair values is not required when the carrying amount is a reasonable approximation of fair value; for example, short- term trade receivables and payables.
+\Disclosure of fair values is not required when the carrying amount is a reasonable approximation of fair value; for example, short- term trade receivables and payables.
+Delete from the table if that is the case.
+We would recommend that schemes indicate the reasons for the approximation to fair value.